RoshanOscarSah/flutterbaseapp/README.md

 # Note

 1. This app is not a full app, it is a template to start your app with
-2. this app has 3 flavor.
+2. This app has 3 flavor.
 Dev, Stg, and Prod.
+3. This app helps with firebase, analytic and crashlytic
-3. while generating icon using flutter_launcher_icons, circular icon is not created.
+4. While generating icon using icons_launcher from pub.

 ---README FILE TEMPLETE--